aria2/aria2/README.rst

 Cross-compiling Windows binary
 ------------------------------

-In this section, we describe how to build Windows binary using mingw-w64 cross-compiler on Debian Linux.
+In this section, we describe how to build a Windows binary using a mingw-w64 cross-compiler on Debian Linux.

 Basically, after compiling and installing depended libraries, you can do cross-compile just passing appropriate ``--host`` option and